Deaf Smith County is named for Erastus “Deaf” Smith, who was a scout during the Texas Revolution.

 Contractor: Falls City Construction Company of Louisville, Kentucky

 Description: The building faces south and is a three story white colored stone and concrete structure.
-The building is located on landscaped grounds in the center of the city and is faced with white colored marble.
+The building is located on landscaped grounds in the center of Hereford and is faced with white colored marble.
 The south front has a large portico supported by eight large columns rising to the third story which has windows and a pediment above containing a large star in a circle.
 The steps are divided with an east and west set up to the portico.
 A protruding horizontal cornice runs between the second and third stories.
 The courtroom is located on the south side of the second story.
 A one story addition was constructed on the north side in 1986.

 See: The contractor Falls City Construction Company of Louisville, Kentucky.

-Note: The first courthouse was a two story frame structure built by John A White of Vernon at La Plata in 1891 at a cost of $41,000.
+History: The county was created in 1876 and La Plata was selected as the county seat in 1890 when the county was organized.
+The first courthouse was a two story frame structure built by John A White of Vernon at La Plata in 1891 at a cost of $41,000.
 The building was moved to Hereford in 1898 when the county seat changed.
 The second and present courthouse was cost of construction of the courthouse was $125,000.
 The courthouse was the second United States courthouse to be faced with marble.

 Photos taken 2006, 2016 and 2019